kwotsin/academic-kickstart/content/post/deep_infomax/index.md

 \mathbb{E}\_{\mathbb{P}}[\log (1 - D\_{\phi}(E\_{\psi}(x)))]
 $$

+where $\phi$ similarly represents the parameters of the discriminator network for the prior matching task.
 By inducing this constraint, the feature distribution will not come to be too close to the empirical data distribution -- which could still maximize the MI objectives, but do not actually maximize MI with the true data distribution.
 Interestingly, in practice, the authors have found that using a uniform distribution as the prior produces the best performance.

 ##### Architecture